 A wonderful idea

 In 1947 Mother had one of her great ideas.
 We were going to spend our summer vacation in Lapland, about as far north as one can get in Sweden.
 But that was not all.
 We were planning on taking the train (one traveled by train in those days), all the way to Narvik, the northern Norwegian harbor at the innermost point of the Ofoten fjord.
-The scenic little town of Svolvaer was our ultimate goal in Lofoten, the myriad of islands that border the fjord to the north and stretch out into the Atlantic Ocean.
+The scenic little town of Svolvaer was our ultimate destination in Lofoten, the myriad of islands that border the fjord to the north and stretch out into the Atlantic Ocean.

-In preparation for the trip, we got very useful information about the Abisko Tourist Station, and also about hiking trails in Abisko National Park and necessary equipment, from the Swedish Tourist Association (Svenska Turist Föreningen – STF).
+In preparation for the trip, we got very useful information about the Abisko Tourist Station, and also about hiking trails in Abisko National Park from the Swedish Tourist Association (Svenska Turist Föreningen – STF).
 We and necessary equipment, and we joined STF, which is obligatory for getting access to the many more or less primitive huts where we would spend the nights between our approximately 20 km daily hikes on what is called Kunbgsleden.
-Our final goal on our long trek to Kebnekajse, the highest mountain in Sweden.
+Our final goal on our long trek was Kebnekajse, the highest mountain in Sweden.

 There were four of us, Mother, our stepfather, Arne, my sister Gun and myself.The trip up to northern Lapland and Narvik t was to be a train trip of two nights and one day, with a day’s stopover in Stockholm to see family.